Follow these steps for effective business strategy

 The aim is at this point to develop a set of high-level targets for all business sectors.
-You will identify objectives and advise the plans to ensure that the vision and purpose of the organization is carried out.
+You will identify objectives and advise the plans to ensure that the vision and purpose of the organization are carried out.
 By taking a look back at your review in step one, you will integrate any established strengths and weaknesses into your goals, especially the PESTLE and SWOT analyses.
-Clear, observable, attainable, practical and time-related goals should be central to your objectives.
-Factors such as KPIs, allocation of resources and expenditure criteria also must be part of your goals.
+Clear, observable, attainable, practical, and time-related goals should be central to your objectives.
+Factors such as KPIs, allocation of resources, and expenditure criteria also must be part of your goals.

 5. Tactical Plans

 Now is the time to get some meat onto the corner of your strategy through more detailed short-term plans for your strategic objectives.
 Such projects require activities for your organization’s divisions and functions.
 Also, distributors may be included.